Part 2 - GUI

 #

-# Impleme of the new Batcave module in the TerminalPanel.py
+# Implementation of the new Batcave module in TerminalPanel.py

 #